Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Numerical Experiments

 \begin{example} Generate independent samples: $X_1,\dots,X_n \stsim{iid} (V^{1/2} \Sigma V^{1/2})^{1/2} Z_X$ and $Y_1,\dots,Y_m \stsim{iid} (V^{1/2} \Sigma V^{1/2})^{1/2} Z_Y$, where $\Sigma = \lrp{\sigma_{ij}} \in \br^{p \times p}$ with $\sigma_{ij} = \rho^{|i-j|}$ and $\rho \in \{0.4, 0.7\}$.
 We consider the setting that $(n,m) \in \{(25,25), (50,50), (50,100), (100,100), \\ (200,200)\}$ and $p \in \{50, 100\}$.
 Here, $V$ is { a diagonal matrix with $V_{ii}^{1/2} = 1$ or uniformly drawn from the interval $(1, 5)$}. $Z_X, Z_Y$ are iid copies of $Z$ drawn from the following two distributions: \begin{enumerate}[label=(\roman*)] \item $Z = \lrp{z_1,\dots,z_p}$ with $z_1,\dots,z_p \stsim{iid} \cn(0,1)$. \item $Z = \lrp{z_1-1,\dots,z_p-1}$ with $z_1,\dots,z_p \stsim{iid} \text{Exponential}(1)$. \end{enumerate} \end{example}

-As reported in Table \ref{Tab:Size-1-Cr}, our test exhibit some mild size distortion due to the inaccuracy of normal approximation in finite sample. { However, even when $n=m=25$ and $p=50$, the rejection rate is only slightly higher than the nominal level $5\%$, suggesting that our test is practically useful for small sample and moderate dimensional setting.} The size distortion tends to increase when the componentwise dependence gets stronger, { which matches the theory developed in previous sections; see Proposition~\ref{Prop:BEbd-f}.} As we expect, the permutation tests exhibit accurate size, but at the cost of computation.
+As reported in Table \ref{Tab:Size-1-Cr}, our test exhibit some mild size distortion due to the inaccuracy of normal approximation in finite sample.

+However, even when $n=m=25$ and $p=50$, the rejection rate is only slightly higher than the nominal level $5\%$, suggesting that our test is practically useful for small sample and moderate dimensional setting.
+The size distortion tends to increase when the componentwise dependence gets stronger, which matches the theory developed in previous sections; see Proposition~\ref{Prop:BEbd-f}.
+As we expect, the permutation tests exhibit accurate size, but at the cost of computation.
 Comparing all three kernels, it seems that no kernel dominates the other in terms of size accuracy.